jmettraux/aachen/src/cad__skills.md

 : Fight unarmed.
 Punching and grappling are separate.

 Shield
-: TODO
+: To use a shield, defensively and offensively.

 Dodge
-: TODO
+: To avoid hits and projectiles.

 ## Magic Skill

 Cast
 : To cast spells.
-To analyze magical effects, to know about magic and its practicioners.
-: Classes that cannot cast spells and have levels in this skill are simply scholars of magic.

 Feel
-: TODO
+: To feel spell effects.

 Soak
-: TODO
+: To absorb magical energy as CP (Casting Points).

 <!-- </div.left-column> -->
 <!-- <div.right-column> -->